 This project brings together all of ROPAGA's strategic priorities and builds on the activities that have been most successful over the past 15 years, growing out of three "roots" that underpin all of ROPAGA's activities: Sustainable Development, Democratic Participation, and Participative Local and Regional Development.
 ROPAGA's approach of working through local community-based organizations ensures that all its activities are decentralized and involve participation of the beneficiaries from the beginning to the end.
 The organization is dedicated to the empowerment of women and requires a minimum level of participation of women in all its activities, implementing many activities specifically with and for women.
-Finally, ROPAGA's devotion to the idea of sustainability and self-sufficiency guides the management of the revolving credit facility that will continue to operate after the project ends, generating revenue for ROPAGA to continue to serve its members and to make additional investments in productive endeavors.
-ROPAGA also collects membership dues that will enable the organization to continue to function even in the absence of donor support.
+Finally, ROPAGA's devotion to the idea of sustainability and self-sufficiency guides the management of the revolving credit facility that will continue to operate after the project ends, generating revenue for ROPAGA to continue to serve its members and make additional investments in productive endeavors.